Monica Bellucci, Magnificent

 She stripped naked to protest against harsh laws restricting IVF in Italy which are based on Catholic principles, has no qualms about appearing nude, and is an agnostic, but Monica Bellucci agreed to star in Mel Gibson's very Catholic movie, The Passion of the Christ (2004).

-Although Bellucci loves living in Paris, she missed her spaghetti, and sees herself as very much an Italian.
-"I see myself like any Italian girl because everything is so Italian to me - like the way I love to eat," she told Mark Salisbury at The Observer.
+Although Bellucci loves living in Paris, she misses her spaghetti, and sees herself as very much an Italian.
+"I see myself like any Italian girl because everything is so Italian to me - like the way I love to eat," she told Mark Salisbury, of The Observer.

 Two films in which Bellucci have played roles have created great controversy - The Passion of the Christ and Irreversible (2004) In The Passion of the Christ, she played Mary Magdalene and spoke Aramaic.
 Mel Gibson's film was heavily criticized because of its extremely violent portrayal of Christ's life, but the actress defended it, arguing that Jesus's life was violent.

 She found acting the part took her on a spiritual journey, although she isn't a Christian herself.
 She said that: "If there's something I believe in, it's a mysterious energy, the one that fits the oceans during tides, the one that unites nature and beings."
 (Monica-bellucci.net)

 Irreversible was also very violent and Bellucci had to act in a traumatic rape scene.
 She was advised that she'd never act again, but the actress appreciates difficult roles.
 She told Mark Salisbury that: "...I can't do these simple French movies of simple Italian movies - even the Passion is something crazy.'